• Skip to primary navigation

 Ingredients for Spicy Beef Stew

-• 1 tablespoon reduced salt soy sauce – soy sauce is also optional but helps to give the stew a good colour.
+• Soy sauce – I use soy sauce to give the stew a good colour.

 How to Make Spicy Beef Stew

-1. Add the cleaned beef to a medium or zip lock bag then add the soy sauce, chopped onions, chopped garlic, scotch bonnet, salt, black pepper, paprika, thyme, onion granules and garlic granules.
-Mix all the ingredients into the meat then place in the fridge for a minimum of 1 hour, preferably overnight.
+1. Add the cleaned beef to a bowl then season with salt, black pepper, paprika, thyme if using dried, onion granules and garlic granules.
+Mix the seasonings into the meat.
+Add and mix in the chopped onions, chopped garlic, scotch bonnet and soy sauce.
+Cover the bowl then place in the fridge for a minimum of 2 hour, preferably overnight.

 2. Add the olive oil to a medium size casserole pot and heat on a medium heat.
 Once heated add in the meat including the chopped onions, chopped garlic and scotch bonnet.
 Brown the meat while occasionally turning until no pink is left on the meat.

-3. Mix in the tomato ketchup then dissolve the beef stock cube in the hot water and pour onto the meat.
+3. Mix in the tomato ketchup then pour in the beef stock.
 Reduce the heat to low, cover the pot with its lid and allow the beef to cook for around 4 hours.
 You may need to top up the water occasionally if the water dries out too fast.
 After 4 hours, add in the carrots and cook for a further 25 minutes or until the carrots are cooked.
 Allow to cool for 5 minutes before serving with some rice or potatoes.

 Recipe Tips